nishanthakur/rss-feed-collector/README.md

 # RSS Feed Collector

-A tool for collecting and processing RSS feeds.
+A tool for collecting and processing RSS feeds which can be sent to SIEM solution for data enrichment.

 ## Usage
 1. Go to `/opt/` directory inside your linux machine.